showrin20/Data-Structure-and-Algorithm/README.md

-In this repository, you will find Python implementations of popular data structures and algorithms.
-These implementations serve as examples and learning resources for those interested in understanding how these concepts work and how they can be implemented in Python.
+In this repository, you will find implementations of popular data structures and algorithms.
+These implementations serve as examples and learning resources for those interested in understanding how these concepts work and how they can be implemented

 ## [Strivers A2Z DSA Course/Sheet](https://takeuforward.org/strivers-a2z-dsa-course/strivers-a2z-dsa-course-sheet-2/)